smikhalevski/react-executor/README.md

 in just one line.

 > [!WARNING]\
-> If executor is [disposed](#dispose-an-executor), then the corresponding item is removed from the storage.
+> If executor is [detached](#detach-an-executor), then the corresponding item is removed from the storage.

 By default, an executor state is serialized using [`JSON`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON).
 If your executor